TwoFistedJustice/ADandD-Stat-Lookup-1e2e/readme.md

 This project is a labor of love and is not affiliated with Wizards of the Coast or any of their partners.

+**Dedication**
+ Dedicated to the memory of the One and True Dungeon Master, Gary Gygax.

 **Contributors:**
+ Application design by Russ Bain.
+(Ron Fenolio helped)

  My front end skills are squat.
 So if you know front end stuff well and want to contribute, message me.

 **Basic Deployment**